-For 26 years, we have been fighting all forms of Hate and discrimination.
+Since 1995 we have been fighting Hate and discrimination.
 As a charity that receives little to no funding, we need your help.

 There is currently no national service working to tackle all forms of Hate Crime in the UK.
 We operate the UK’s only free 24 hour Hate Crime reporting service for all monitored hate strands in areas we are funded.
 24 hours a day, 365 days a year, we ensure no one suffers alone when they experience Hate.

 Our aim is to provide a national helpline service across the UK and our donations and support mean that we can reach more people across the country and provide vital listening, emotional and practical support for those who need it most.